mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   My eyes were trained intently on the orientation ball, waiting for the reticle to match up with the line for 20. *After this point, I will be alone for days on a path to L1.* My eyes teared up again, imagining how alone I would feel as I died alone in the great void.

   The lines finally met.
-I inhaled the most painful breath and said "20 down"
+I inhaled the most painful breath and in the most broken voice said "Attitude 20 down"

   "Prepare for ignition"

   The rockets kicked on and threw me back against the seat along with the water droplets.
-My bindig pendant pressed again against my chest and reminded me of my family, of my mother.
+Again, my binding pendant pressed against my chest, and reminded me of my family, of my mother.
+Of every connection to home that I was leaving behind.

   I breathed heavily into my mask and said, "Kip...
 Mel...
 I love you."